olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 </pre>
 </div>

+All variables are saved in a PHP associative array `$mem`.

 With this very short introduction, it should be possible to understand a Forth-like report generating DSL (same use-case as the S-expression above):

 <div class="highlight">